SidharthMudgil/competitive-programming/README.md

 - [SPOJ](./spoj/)

 ## Interview Preparation
+Prepare for interviews in specific domains with our comprehensive interview guides.
+These guides cover various topics, including Android, Kotlin, Object-Oriented Programming (OOPs), and SQL.

 - [Android Interview Guide](./ANDROID.md)
 - [Kotlin Interview Guide](./KOTLIN.md)
 - [OOPs Interview Guide](./OOPS.md)
 - [SQL Interview Guide](./SQL.md)

+## License
+This project is licensed under the [MIT License](LICENSE).

+## How to Contribute
+Interested in contributing to this project?
+Please read our [Contribution Guidelines](CONTRIBUTING.md) to get started.